Zingers, Questions and Answers

 We launched the Get Think Tanked Happy Hour with this exact purpose: addressing serious investment subjects with humility, authenticity and yes, a little fun during these difficult times.
-Given that, we were thrilled to raise a glass on February 11, 2021 and use the toasting word “Freedom.”
-Many of us were channeling William Wallace in this episode, and it led to some great chatter.
+Given that, we were thrilled to raise a glass on February 25, 2021 and use the toasting word “Inflation.”
+And they said inflation would never come back.

 Questions and Key Discussion Points

-The Happy Hour was a constructive discussion and highlighted various key points that we often address at Toroso.
+The Happy Hour was a constructive discussion and highlighted various key points that we often address at the ETF Think Tank.